emptylight370/siyuan-vscodelite-edit/README.md

   - Fixed an issue where the title style sub switch did not follow the main switch
   - Refactor style file to speed up loading
   - Optimize code
-- v2.5.2
-  - Database style adapt to kanban view
-  - Add _custom attribute_ to hide database add entry button
-  - Add _custom attribute_ to hide database add view button
-  - Fixed an issue where consecutive titles in embedded blocks were displayed in a line when the title icon was enabled and the embed block style was not enabled
-  - Apply theme style in bazaar readme table

 # Special fitness